SovereignCloudStack/standards/Standards/scs-0211-v2-kaas-default-storage-class.md

 ## Introduction

+This is the standard v2 for SCS Release 7.
 Cluster consumers can request persistent storage via [`PersistentVolumeClaims`][k8s-pvc], which is provisioned automatically by cloud-provided automation.
 Storage requirements may vary across use cases, so there is the concept of storage classes (`StorageClass`).